locessentials/eng401-business-english-us/unit3/week7/intro-to-spex.md

 Effective written communication depends on identifying the audience and purpose of a text and then writing according to those parameters, and that is no different when writing specifications.

 ### Audience
-As you should have gathered, specifications serve multiple audiences throughout a project's lifecycle.
-The primary audience includes project managers, technical teams, quality assurance professionals, and stakeholders who need to understand what will be delivered and how it will be achieved.
-In translation and localization contexts, this audience expands to include linguists, reviewers, client representatives, and technology specialists who must coordinate their efforts to meet defined requirements.
+Specifications serve multiple audiences throughout a project's lifecycle, including project managers, technical teams, quality assurance professionals, linguists, reviewers, and stakeholders who need to understand deliverables and implementation methods.
+Secondary audiences include future team members, auditors verifying compliance, and external partners who must align their work with established standards, requiring clear language that maintains technical precision while being accessible across different roles and expertise levels.

-Secondary audiences for specifications include future team members who may join the project, auditors who need to verify compliance, and external partners or vendors who must align their deliverables with established standards.
-Writing specifications with these diverse audiences in mind requires clear, unambiguous language that can be understood across different roles and expertise levels while maintaining the technical precision necessary for implementation.

 ### Purpose
-The primary purpose of specifications is to eliminate ambiguity and establish clear expectations for all parties involved in a project.
-By documenting explicit requirements, specifications serve as a contract that defines what success looks like, how quality will be measured, and what processes must be followed.
-This documentation prevents misunderstandings, reduces costly revisions, and ensures that everyone works toward the same objectives.

-Specifications also serve as a foundation for project planning, resource allocation, and risk management.
-They enable teams to estimate timelines accurately, identify potential challenges early, and maintain consistency across different phases of production.
-In regulated industries or international standards contexts, specifications provide the documentation necessary for compliance and certification, making them essential tools for both operational success and legal requirements.
+The primary purpose of specifications is to eliminate ambiguity by establishing clear expectations, defining success metrics, and documenting processes that prevent misunderstandings and costly revisions.
+Specifications also serve as foundational tools for project planning, resource allocation, and risk management, enabling accurate timeline estimates while providing the documentation necessary for compliance in regulated industries and international standards contexts.

 ## Connections and Reflection